Sanjanaharishpoojary/startup-ayush-portal-webdev-project/README.md

 This repository contains the source code for a clone of the Ayush Startup India Portal.
 The Ayush Startup India Portal is a platform that encourages entrepreneurship in the Ayush Sector by providing support to startups and entrepreneurs.

- the HTML, CSS, and JavaScript files in a text editor to modify the webpage according to your needs.

 ## Contribution